nusco/narjillos/backlog.md

 * Smooth, inertial targeting or target hysteresis (to avoid skewing flickering when target is on opposite side) °°
 * Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum) °°
-* Realistic radius calculation (for better moment of inertia) °°

 ###Speed Demon